One of the joys that I get in doing this show, well, joy is the wrong word.

 Plus, you really don't want to do a bad job.

-I was just talking to somebody back home about doing the program and why it is kind of stressful doing it.
+The thing about anything in radio, but especially doing a show like that, I was just talking to somebody back home about doing the program and why it is kind of stressful doing it.

-It's fun having done it, and it is fun doing it while most things that are fun have a little bit of stress associated with it.
+It's fun having done it and it is fun doing it while most things that are fun have a little bit of stress associated with it.

 But I was talking to somebody, I was trying to explain it to them.